MicrosoftDocs/altspace-vr/altspace-vr/user-safety.md

 ![Button to mute/unmute yourself in a space](images/mute-unmute-button.png)

->[Tip]
+>[!Tip]
 >It helps to stay muted whenever you’re not actively speaking, reducing the likelihood of disruptive audio feedback.

 ### Mute Others

 ![Button to mute/unmute others in a space](images/name-tag-mute.png)

 You can also mute other people in the space with you.
 Maybe someone has a noisy mic, or you’d rather not listen to what someone is saying—you can mute them anytime you wish.
-Click their avatar and bring up their nametag to find the Mute button.
+Click their avatar and bring up their nametag to find the **Mute** button.

 >[!Tip]
 >Muting someone from their nametag is a local mute.
 You're only muting them for yourself, not for others.
-Only Event Hosts and World Owners can mute other people's microphones.
+Only Event Hosts and World Owners can mute other people's microphones for everyone in that space.

 ### Block